 The United States Holocaust Memorial Museum reaches out beyond the four walls of the Museum to cities and towns across the United States, working to ensure the permanence of Holocaust memory, understanding, and relevance.
 The Museum is entering its third decade and has set ambitious goals for creating a world in which people confront hate, prevent genocide, and promote human dignity.
 Through its traveling exhibitions, educational and public programs, and relationships with a variety of partners, the Museum seeks to ensure people everywhere learn and act upon the lessons of the Holocaust.

-The Museum's five regional offices help engage communities nationwide in support of its mission and programs.
+The Museum's regional offices help engage communities nationwide in support of its mission and programs.
 For more information about how to get involved with the Museum in your region, please find your state below.

 Delaware, District of Columbia, Maryland, North Carolina, Pennsylvania, Virginia, and West Virginia